When Is Bone Grafting Needed After Tooth Loss?

 It is a surgical procedure that restores unhealthy jawbones.
 Bone grafting involves using transplanted graft material to hold space in the jawbone long enough for the body to repair itself.
 Once the bone graft is in place or allows the bone tissue to regenerate, restoring the jawbone’s health.

-The Procedure for Bone Grafting
+The Bone Grafting Procedure: What to Expect

 Bone grafting in Bayside entails finding donor tissues to repair and rebuild the damaged portion of your jawbone.
 Usually, dentists near you obtain grafts from different parts of your oral cavity or body.
 If these options are not viable, your dentist will consider a human donor or a synthetic source.
 The type of graft ultimately influences the success of the procedure.